NexiloDev/Lugormod-v3/docs/entities/fx-entities.md

 (L) = Either a new entity created for Lugormod, or if an existing entity then edited for Lugormod.
 ```

-- So if an entity has **(L) by it that means that it was created for lugormod, or was edited, and has to be targeted to work.
+- So if an entity has **(L) by it that means that it was created for Lugormod, or was edited, and has to be targeted to work.

 # fx_ Entities